deeplearninc/relaax/docs/Algorithms.md

     log_lvl: INFO                   # additional metrics output wrt levels: INFO | DEBUG | VERBOSE
     no_ps: false                    # set to True to perform training without parameter server

+It allows to omit parameters that don't have sense for current setup (it retrieves some from [default](https://github.com/deeplearninc/relaax/blob/641668e3b1b4a3c152b2c9fde83557a6c2f4e60a/relaax/algorithms/ddpg/ddpg_config.py).

 #### [D-DDPG Performance on Continuous Control Tasks](#algorithms)
 `Distributed DDPG` with `4 Agents` on classic `Pendulum` continuous control task: